jdudekay/WarpSpeed/README.md

 ## Step Five
 Retrieve Information from the **WarpSpeed** Report

-The generated report within the **WarpSpeed** folder, WS_Report will currently contain the following data:
+The generated report within the **WarpSpeed** folder, WS_Report.txt will currently contain the following data:
 Bank Balance Sheet Totals
 Ops Report Statistics
 There are currently plans to expand this to include information for the M3 report as well, this guide will be updated to reflect that when it does.